 The NSIDC DAAC User Working Group (UWG)

-A formal Charter has not been written for the UWG.
 The UWG operates under the following terms of reference.

 - Reviewing the progress and performance of the DAAC relative to the NSIDC DAAC’s missions;